Missing large

 Did Petey – her Petey, whatever his name was – go on ahead when the brain he used to live in got wiped?

-3. over 11 years ago on Endtown
+3. about 12 years ago on Endtown

 I wonder if the ‘No rest for the wicked’ comment means “You weren’t wicked.
 You can rest now.”
 Validation and benediction, rather than a promise of resurrection.